With the Christmas season getting into full swing, it is time to decorate the house for the holidays. But what color palette will you use?

 Embrace the Holiday Spirit with Whichever Palette You Choose!

-You don’t have to stick with traditional Christmas colors when decorating the holidays.
+You don’t have to stick with traditional Christmas colors when decorating for the holidays.
 Choose a color palette that speaks to you, and enjoy a festive holiday season!